Shared Ownership Eligibility

 Please note: You should always check the eligibility required with the housing association selling the property, as they may have specific criteria.

-Join us at the London Home Show Autumn 2019 on the 21st September to learn all about Shared Ownership, see the latest homes available and to speak to the experts.
+Join us at the London Home Show Spring 2020 on the 21st March to learn all about Shared Ownership, see the latest homes available and to speak to the experts.
 Click here for more info and to register for your FREE ticket.

 Search our Guides and FAQs